nodeontrain/nodeontrain.xyz/tuts/logging_in.md

 ### Testing layout changes

-Having verified by hand that the application is behaving properly upon successful login, before moving on we’ll write an integration test to capture that behavior and catch regressions.
+Having verified by hand that the application is behaving properly upon successful login, before moving on we'll write an integration test to capture that behavior and catch regressions.

 	1. Visit the login path.
 	2. Post valid information to the sessions path.